dastasoft/blog/_posts/why-you-should-use-chakra-ui-in-react.md

 yarn add @chakra-ui/react @emotion/react@^11 @emotion/styled@^11 framer-motion@^4
 ```

-Once you have installed the packages, you need to set up a provider.
+Once the packages are installed, a provider need to be configured.

 ```js
 // pages/_app.js